-Have you ever felt that when you started working towards something that you wanted, there would be a huge chance that it wouldn’t work out?
+Have you ever felt that when you started working towards a goal, there would be a huge chance that it wouldn’t work out?

 I think we’ve all made that assumption at least a few times in our lives.

-Some of the things we work towards are so small, that we don’t even notice the effort we put into it and the thought of giving up hardly ever shows up.
-But for the big things we start working towards, we definitely notice because it takes much more effort and the thoughts of giving up hover over us like one big knat.
+Some of the goals we work towards are so small, that we don’t even notice the effort we put into it and the thought of giving up hardly ever shows up.
+But for the big goals we start working towards, we definitely notice because it takes much more effort and the thoughts of giving up hover over us like one big knat.

 So, if you really want something in life, go get it!
 Don’t give up if you know it’s something you really, REALLY want, regardless of all the false assumptions your mind wants to come up with.
 Cheers!